Measuring effectiveness of anti-corruption programmes in the health care sector: Developing indicators through a Collective Action approach

 Voluntary disclosures on anti-corruption

-The project responds to the earlier publication by Norges Bank Investment Management of expectations of companies on anti-corruption, which emphasise that companies should disclose how they measure the effectiveness of their anti-corruption programmes.
+The project responds to the earlier publication by Norges Bank Investment Management of expectations of companies on anti-corruption, which emphasises that companies should disclose how they measure the effectiveness of their anti-corruption programmes.
 These expectations are based on internationally recognised principles such as the UN Global Compact and the OECD Guidelines for Multinational Enterprises.

 Such voluntary disclosures could also be useful to build trust with external stakeholders, mitigate reputational risk and identify best practices.